After 500 years of democracy all Switzerland has produced is the cuckoo clock: so said Harry Lime, Orson Welles’ character in The Third Man.

 Despite its difficulty, the route through the Alps along the Gotthard Pass has been an important trade route for centuries.
 It is the shortest route between the Po and Rhine Rivers, and control of it has been a key objective for the Swiss state.

-This tunnel was built quite a bit after Harry Lime’s time: he had seen it, I doubt he would have been quite so rude about Switzerland.
 It’s the longest and deepest rail tunnel in the world running for 57km under the Alps.
 At its deepest point, the GBT is 2,450m deep.
-This incredible feat of engineering allows faster and more frequent journies through the mountains and onto Italy.
+This incredible feat of engineering allows faster and more frequent journeys through the mountains and onto Italy.

 The Alps aren’t just an obstruction, though: where railway lines have managed to wind their way through you can find some of the most beautiful train journeys in the world.